-c.
-Only the grievant and respondent(s) will be permitted to present evidence to the grievance committee.
-Either party may request a witness(es) who may provide additional testimony or documentation to support the party'shis/her claim and the grievance committee will determine the final list of witnesses for the hearing (if applicable).
-The grievance committee may request specific documentation, additional information, or call witnesses as necessary.

-- d.
-The grievance process is not a criminal or civil court proceeding and should not be regarded as such. - The grievant and respondent may have an advisor, who may be an attorney, representative present attend the hearing; however, the advisor may not address the committee directly or directly participate in the proceeding.
-The representative role of the advisor is to quietly advise the person who invited themmay not participate in the hearing, and the advisor may be excused if his or hertheir presence disrupts the hearing in any way in the sole discretion of the committee chair.
-If either party wishes to have an advisor representative present at a hearing, he or shethey must advise the College via the Office of HR Policy and Compliance Programs Employee Relations/Human Resources at least three (3) business days prior to the hearing.
-The Grievance Committee may request specific documentation, additional information, or call witnesses as necessary. - d.f.
-In the hearing, tThe grievant and respondent shall be given an opportunity to state their position and there will be no cross-examination by either party.
-Only the grievance committee will be permitted to ask questions of both parties and witnesses, as applicable, conduct of the hearing will be kept confidential to the extent permissible by law and as necessary and appropriate to protect the rights of the parties.
+- c.
+Only the grievant and respondent(s) will be permitted to present to the grievance committee.
+Either party may request a witness(es) who may provide additional testimony or documentation to support the party's claim and the grievance committee will determine the final list of witnesses for the hearing (if applicable).
+The grievance committee may request specific documentation, additional information, or call witnesses as necessary. - d.
+The grievance process is not a criminal or civil court proceeding and should not be regarded as such. - e.
+The grievant and respondent may have an advisor, who may be an attorney, attend the hearing; however, the advisor may not address the committee directly or directly participate in the proceeding.
+The role of the advisor is to quietly advise the person who invited them, and the advisor may be excused if their presence disrupts the hearing in any way in the sole discretion of the committee chair.
+If either party wishes to have an advisor present at a hearing, they must advise the College via the Office of HR Policy and Compliance Programs/Human Resources at least three (3) business days prior to the hearing.

-e.g. The hearing is not a public meeting and the conduct of the hearing will be kept confidential to the extent permissible by law and as necessary and appropriate to protect the rights of the parties.
+- f.
+In the hearing, the grievant and respondent shall be given an opportunity to state their position and there will be no cross-examination by either party.
+Only the grievance committee will be permitted to ask questions of both parties and witnesses, as applicable. - g.
+The hearing is not a public meeting and the conduct of the hearing will be kept confidential to the extent permissible by law and as necessary and appropriate to protect the rights of the parties. - 6.

-5.6.
 Grievance Process Steps: